DMI

 Scope

-This multi-media and capacity development campaign will take place from 2024 to 2028 in the Grand Sud region of Southern Madagascar.
+This campaign is taking place in the Grand Sud region of Southern Madagascar, starting in August 2023.

 Our Approach